gabrielflorit/script-8.github.io/README.md

 - save to gist (MOST IMPORTANT)
   - first version
-    - learn how to distinguish between prod and dev (env variable?)
+    - show that the gist was saved, and show a way to get to the link
     - add failure action handlers
-    - show that the gist was saved, and show a way to get to the link

   - second version
     - if it's mine, save a new revision